-Baby food pouches should become the new tobacco, dentists claim
+Baby food pouches are as bad as cigarettes, dentists claim

 Baby food pouches reportedly contain more sugar than Coca-Cola.